What we need to explain to perspective medical assistant students is that this is just a start for them.

 When I'm teaching my students, I tell them that this is great; this is going to get you into the workforce, but you aren't going to want to stay at that level.
 You're going to need to do more to get more.

-Many programs are only 11 months, and the students can go out with their diplomas and earn roughly $32K per year (per the Bureau of Labor Statistics) working as a MA.
-That salary is not bad for so many of these graduates, who were originally working at places like Burger King, McDonald’s, and even a gas station.
+Many programs are only 11 months, and the students can go out with their diplomas and earn [a steady income] working as an MA.
+That pay is not bad for so many of these graduates, who were originally working at places like Burger King, McDonald’s, and even a gas station.

 WHAT DO YOU WISH YOU KNEW THEN, WHEN YOU FIRST STARTED OUT AS A MEDICAL ASSISTANT?

 "Students should know that they are capable of anything.